Rihay66/3Sisters-Documentation/Engine/ECS/ECS Usage.md

 }
 ```

-For moving the Player, we need to define a [[System]] which will automatically handle grabbing the player, check the component that is attached to the Player, then update the player transform, and then loop again.
+For moving the Player, we need to define a [[System]] where the [[ECS]] which will automatically handle grabbing the player, then the [[System]] we defined can get the component that is attached to the Player, then update the player transform.
+We can also define *alias* that refers to the [[System]]

 So let's create such [[System]].